|•Seine River Cruises »||• Moulin Rouge »|

 Little did they know that the wheelbarrow would eventually turn into a magnificent food store and that the Fauchon food empire would still be flourishing today.

-The Patisseries of Paris answers those questions for you!
+The Patisseries of Paris, by James Cahill with photos by Alison Harris, answers those questions for you!